• Go to app

 The streets of Japan will be linked with gorgeous pink petals during cherry blossom season.

 Ah, the famous cherry blossom season in Japan, the epitome of springtime beauty.
 Aside from creating stunning landscapes, sakura or cherry blossoms also symbolize a time of renewal and the fleeting nature of beauty.
-They only bloom for a couple of weeks in a year, so it’s no wonder that locals and tourists alike hurry to snap photos of the ethereal season!
+They only bloom for a couple of weeks in a year, so there’s no wonder that locals and tourists alike hurry to snap photos of the ethereal season!

 Cherry blossom season starts at different times across various regions of Japan.
 Credits: Akira Deng on Unsplash